Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 A **signal** obtains when an observer interprets an observed outcome or trace as meaning-bearing within an interpretative structure.
 An expectation obtains when the observer evaluates a signal as support for a projection regarding future behaviour or contribution.

-An **expectation** obtains when an observer applies evaluation principles to interpreted signals and forms a projection regarding the continuation of a participant’s behaviour.
+An **expectation** obtains when the observer evaluates a signal as support for a projection regarding future behaviour or contribution.

-Contribution outcomes and traces belong to the event and evidential side of the framework: an action occurred, an utterance was made, a record was created, a delivery was completed, or a failure happened.
-Signals, expectations, trust, credibility, and credit belong to the interpretive and institutional side.
-They arise only when an outcome or trace is observed, interpreted as meaning-bearing, attributed to a source, and admitted as relevant within an observer’s evaluative or regime structure.
-A participant may intend an act, speech, artefact, performance, or record to function as a signal, but intended signalling does not guarantee signal formation.
-The same outcome or trace may produce aligned interpretation, divergent interpretation, or no trust-relevant signal at all.
+Contribution outcomes and traces belong to the event and evidential side of the framework.
+Signals and expectations belong to the observer-relative interpretive side, while trust, credibility, and credit are coordination structures built from them.
+Signal formation requires observation and meaning-bearing interpretation.
+Attribution and evaluation determine what expectation a signal may support.
+Regime admission determines whether that expectation or signal may be relied upon; it is not required for the signal to exist.
+Intended signalling does not guarantee signal formation, and the same trace may form an aligned signal, a divergent signal, or no signal for a particular observer.

 Contribution is the originating condition: contribution events accumulate into a contribution history that forms the evidential substrate from which observation, and in turn signals, emerge.
 Without contribution, there are no outcomes or traces, no observation is possible, no signals exist, and no expectations can form.

 Outcomes and traces exist independently of any specific observer’s access to them, although access, resolution, and timing may vary across observers.
 Signals and expectations, by contrast, are observer-relative; they are not properties of the participant, the contribution event, or the trace/outcome itself.

-Each structure depends upon but is irreducible to the one preceding it: observation cannot occur without contribution, signals cannot be interpreted without observation, and expectation cannot form without signals.
+Each structure depends upon but is irreducible to the one preceding it: observation requires an accessible outcome or trace; signal formation requires observation and interpretative uptake; expectation formation requires evaluation of a signal.

 Contribution, observation, signals, and expectation do not by themselves guarantee trust.
 They provide the informational and interpretive conditions through which trust becomes possible.